texta-tk/texta-tk.github.io/source/document_importer.rst

 	2. "_index": Under which already existing index should Elasticsearch insert the document.

-	3. "_type": Should be the same value as index, specifies the Elasticsearch doc_type.
+	3. "_type": Specifies the doc_type for Elasticsearch documents, should be manually set to "_doc", defaults to "_doc".

-	4. "_source": Actual content of the document.
+	4. "_source": Actual JSON content of the document.

 **split_text_in_fields**:
-	Specifies which text fields should be split into smaller pieces.
+	Specifies which text fields should be split into smaller pieces, defaults to a field with the name "text" if none is given.
+    By default the texts are split at a 3000 character limit!

 .. note::